In an AFS program, students do more than travel — they go on a learning journey that helps them develop as active

-Before an AFS program: time to Discover
+Before an AFS Program Starts: Time to Discover

-Once students complete all Discover course online content modules, they receive a certificate of completion issued by AFS International indicating the knowledge and skills developed.
-They also have the opportunity to earn a digital badge certified by Credly.
+Once students complete all Discover course online content modules, they receive a certificate of completion

-Discover Course Content - about 5.5 hours total to complete
+Discover Course Content - about 3 hours total to complete

 -